ncellar/whimsy/doc/autumn/notes/parsing-tools.md

 - [parsimonious]: A Python parser combinator library.

+- [TatSu]: A python parser combinator library, with support for left-recursion and the cut operator.

 - [PetitParser]: A Smalltalk combinator library.
 Java and Dart versions [also available].

   [also available]: https://github.com/petitparser